 Temperatures are fairly warm in September, then really start to drop off in October.
 In the Denver metro area, they can even dip into the 30s in October.
 And in the mountains, they can range from the mid-20s to the mid-50s.
 Dress in layers, and be prepared for substantial swings between sunny days and cool nights.

-December to March are the best times for skiing and snowy adventures
+December to March is best for snowy adventures

 Colorado ski slopes beckon from December to March.
 The state is home to more than 25 different resorts, which range from big, well-known spots like Vail Ski Resort to lesser-known, smaller operations like Sunlight Mountain Ski Resort and Granby Ranch.

 For non-skiers, there’s still plenty to do in the winter, from high-adrenaline pursuits like snowmobiling to more mellow excursions like snowshoeing and cross-country skiing.
 Many mountain town hotels have large, upscale spas, which are the perfect place to stay warm on a chilly day.
-And if your idea of a vacation involves cozying up in front of a roaring fireplace with a good book, you’ll find plenty of places to do that in Colorado in the winter, too.
+And if your idea of a vacation involves cozying up in front of a roaring fireplace with a good book, you’ll find plenty of coffee shops or restaurants to do that in Colorado in the winter, too.
+For example, you can enjoy Japanese cuisine at Matsuhisa in Aspen or sip a hot cup of the viral Haute Chocolate at the Four Seasons in Vail.

 In the mountains, winter means peak tourism in Colorado, so prepare to spend a lot of money on a ski-centric vacation.
 But if you visit nearly anywhere else in the state, you’ll have a much more relaxed, affordable experience.
 While everyone else is shredding powder in the mountains, head to attractions that are typically crowded in the summer, like the Garden of the Gods.
-The red rock formations look especially striking when they’re covered with a light dusting of snow — and you won’t be elbowing anyone else for the best view.
-Rocky Mountain National Park – the fourth most-visited national park in the country – is also much less busy in the winter, and there’s still plenty to do and see.
+The red rock formations look especially striking when they’re covered with a light dusting of snow – and you won’t be elbowing anyone else for the best view or have to pay an entry fee.
+Rocky Mountain National Park – the fifth most-visited national park in the country – is also much less busy in the winter, and there’s still plenty to do and see.

-April and May are the best months for budget travelers
+April and May are best for budget travelers

 Explore related stories